merovex-press/stranded-series/README.md

 * World

-What type of music is popular in this universe you created?
+* What type of music is popular in this universe you created?
 Or fashion?
 What’s happening in the background of your key locations?
-What are the politics of the police force this show centers on?
+* What are the politics of the police force this show centers on?
 Any pertinent history?
-Include any and all specifics about your world that you absolutely love and help convey the depth of your knowledge of your universe.
+* Include any and all specifics about your world that you absolutely love and help convey the depth of your knowledge of your universe.
 Go as deep as you like as long as it feels somehow pertinent to the stories you will be telling.
-Paint a picture of the world we are going to visit each week in a way that makes us curious to know more about it, and to keep coming back.
+* Paint a picture of the world we are going to visit each week in a way that makes us curious to know more about it, and to keep coming back.

 ## Create a Mood Board

-ncluding something like a Moodboard in your Show Bible can allow you to go even further when defining the tone of your project.
+Including something like a Moodboard in your Show Bible can allow you to go even further when defining the tone of your project.
 Give us a look at the world, on an even broader canvas.
 Think of it as a chance to fully create the world your show takes place in.
 With no budget.

 ## Style / Tone

-A hand-held ‘gritty’ camera aesthetic to compliment the dramatic and modern sci-fi production design.
-Visual components from District 9, or Dredd, as well as from Blade Runner 2049.
-Sci-fi cityscapes done as old-school matte paintings lends a certain nostalgia to the texture, but also a cool unique look audiences aren’t as used to today.
-Shy away from CG and look for practical effects, creature masks, and animatronics.
-A more “lived in” feel.

 The tone section should include a visual style you wish to emulate or emphasize.
 Reference projects and styles you find inspiring.
 Discuss any rules that you think should govern the tone of this series to make it unique: “Everything will be handheld to give the show a raw, lived in feeling, despite the glossy sci-fi production design.”